+&lt;sup>1 McKinsey, Ready for Launch: Reshaping Pharma's Strategy in the Next Normal

+&lt;sup>2 Deloitte, Key Factors to Improve Drug Launches, 2020

+&lt;sup>3 McKinsey, Ready for Launch: Reshaping Pharma's Strategy in the Next Normal

+Finding a needle in a haystack

-2 Deloitte, Key Factors to Improve Drug Launches, 2020 Companies struggle to find the right experts ahead of a launch When used to its full potential, customer reference data can significantly improve field planning and productivity for pharma companies of all sizes.
+When used to its full potential, customer reference data can significantly improve field planning and productivity for pharma companies of all sizes.
 Equipped with profiling information on HCPs, healthcare organizations (HCOs), and affiliations, field teams can quickly identify and engage the most relevant individuals and groups influencing decisions - from market access to treatment.

 However, many emerging biotech companies do not realize that customer reference data can play a decisive role in the months and years before a launch.
 Traditionally, these companies assume customer insight will be primarily relevant to their field teams, via CRM software.
 These insights, the thinking goes, are only useful when reps are in place to engage potential customers.

-Even for enterprise pharma companies, identifying the right people during a product launch is like seeking a needle in a haystack.
-Emerging biotech has even less room for error.
-There are significant benefits to leveraging accurate customer reference data before launch, and emerging biotech needs access to it much sooner in the drug development process.
+Even for enterprise pharma companies, identifying the right people during a product launch is like finding a needle in a haystack.
+Emerging biotechs have even less room for error.

+There are significant benefits to leveraging accurate customer reference data before launch, and emerging biotechs need access to it much sooner in the drug development process.
 During the clinical phase, these companies need to identify and engage compliantly with various stakeholders; in medical engagement, the focus often shifts to healthcare professionals influencing the wider community.
 During launch preparation, the priority becomes understanding and sizing the full customer base.

-Start outreach early to build relationships with key people Delays in mobilizing MSLs have contributed to launch failure.4 Given the competition for time with medical and scientific experts, emerging biotech needs to start outreach as early as possible.
+Start outreach early to build relationships with key people

+Delays in mobilizing MSLs have contributed to launch failure.
+Given the competition for time with medical and scientific experts, emerging biotechs need to start outreach as early as possible.

 The first challenge is to identify and build relationships with key people, which can be overcome if you have access to real-time intelligence on your therapeutic area ecosystem.
 By connecting with the right experts long before launch, you can communicate your company's purpose and discover the potential impact of your scientific intervention on the treatment landscape.
 These insights can then be leveraged to shape your medical strategy.

 However, building strong relationships ahead of a launch takes extensive preparation.
 To create high-value interactions, you'll quickly need to gain a deep understanding of key people, including their clinical and academic interests, networks, and social media involvement.
 Your teams could waste time trying to pull this information manually from multiple websites.
 They can only be nimble if they have one point of access to all relevant information, continuously refreshed.

 Social media is now an important channel where experts share information.
 It has made the scientific landscape far more dynamic and provides insights from experts more quickly than traditional channels, such as publications.
 When the scientific landscape changes, digital opinion leaders are the first to communicate it.
 For example, consider how much scientific information is now shared through Twitter [Figure 2].
 Millions of key opinion leaders (KOLs) broadcast their commentary on new clinical research data every month; scientific exchange and debate now happen in real time.

 This also makes it critical to engage early with digital leaders, but the volume and velocity of data could mean you fail to spot them if you rely on a manual approach.
 Companies of all sizes need compliant access to social media feeds, while medical field teams require insights embedded in their engagement software.
 Equipped with this real-time information, they can tailor their interactions to maximize relevance and value.
-5 Source: Veeva Link Key People